GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

-   The top color bar is a dynamic master CPT with a hinge at sea level and a natural range from -10,000 to +10,000 meters.
+   The top color bar is a dynamic master CPT (globe) with a hinge at sea level and a natural range from -10,000 to +10,000 meters.
 However, our data range is asymmetrical, going from -8,000 meter depths up to +3,000 meter elevations.
    Because of the hinge, the two sides of the CPT will be stretched separately